 Overall, we’d say the plusses far outweigh the minuses.

 Pricing: QuickBooks Online offers four different plans that range from $25/mo to $150/mo.
-However, we offer a 50% discount when you purchase a plan through us.
+However, we offer a special discount when you purchase a plan through us.

 If you are an Amazon seller just getting started and you haven’t made any sales yet, then by all means you can use Excel to track your startup expenses.
 Once you make a sale, however, it’s time to step up and do this right and there are really only two viable choices for doing proper bookkeeping: Xero or QuickBooks.
 Xero is fine and may be a better choice if your business is located outside the US or Canada.
 If you are in either of those two countries, however, we highly recommend going with QuickBooks.

-If you’d like to find out more about our done-for-you Amazon bookkeeping service or about getting 50% off pricing for QuickBooks, please don’t hesitate to send us an email or give us a call!
+If you’d like to find out more about our done-for-you Amazon bookkeeping service or about getting special discount pricing for QuickBooks, please don’t hesitate to send us an email or give us a call!